nanlabs/awesome-nan/README.md

 ### A/B Testing

 - [AWS CloudWatch Evidently](https://github.com/nanlabs/devops-reference/tree/main/examples/services/aws-cloudwatch-evidently/) - A complete analysis of the service and a Proof of Concept on how to integrate it with a Node.js application.
-- [Feature flags post](https://www.atlassian.com/continuous-delivery/principles/feature-flags)) - How to progressively expose your features with feature flags by IAN BUCHANNAN.
+- [Feature flags post](https://www.atlassian.com/continuous-delivery/principles/feature-flags) - How to progressively expose your features with feature flags by IAN BUCHANNAN.

 ### Shell Scripting and Utilities

 - [Bash as a Wrapper Utility](https://github.com/nanlabs/devops-reference/tree/main/examples/scripts/bash-as-a-wrapper-utility-basic/) - Bash as a wrapper utility for other languages and tools.
-- [Bash as a Wrapper Utility with Easy Options](https://github.com/nanlabs/devops-reference/tree/main/examples/scripts/bash-as-a-wrapper-utility-with-easy-options/) - Bash as a wrapper utility for other languages and tools using Easy Options
+- [Bash as a Wrapper Utility with Easy Options](https://github.com/nanlabs/devops-reference/tree/main/examples/scripts/bash-as-a-wrapper-utility-with-easy-options/) - Bash as a wrapper utility for other languages and tools using Easy Options.
 - [Easy Options](https://github.com/nanlabs/devops-reference/tree/main/examples/scripts/easy-options/) - Easy options for shell scripts.
 - [When to use shell](https://google.github.io/styleguide/shellguide.html#when-to-use-shell) - A guide from Google on when to use shell scripts.

 ### Continuous Integration, Delivery and Deployment

-- [Actionlint Playground](https://rhysd.github.io/actionlint/)) - Static checker for GitHub Actions workflow files.
+- [Actionlint Playground](https://rhysd.github.io/actionlint/) - Static checker for GitHub Actions workflow files.
-- [Automation Seed example](https://github.com/nanlabs/automation-seed/tree/main/.github/workflows) - This example contains the following workflows:
+- [Automation Seed example](https://github.com/nanlabs/automation-seed/tree/main/.github/workflows) - Different workflows to validate the code and deploy an automation report page.
 - [Markdown Lint](https://github.com/nanlabs/devops-reference/tree/main/.github/workflows/markdownlint.yml) - This workflow validates the Markdown files in the repository using the [markdownlint action](https://github.com/marketplace/actions/markdown-lint).
-- [React Webpack Boilerplate](https://github.com/nanlabs/react-webpack-boilerplate/tree/main/.github/workflows) - This example contains the following workflows:
+- [React Webpack Boilerplate](https://github.com/nanlabs/react-webpack-boilerplate/tree/main/.github/workflows) - Different workflows to validate the code and deploy a React application.
 - [Shell Check](https://github.com/nanlabs/devops-reference/tree/main/.github/workflows/shellcheck.yml) - This workflow validates the shell scripts in the repository using the [shellcheck action](https://github.com/ludeeus/action-shellcheck).
 - [Terraform Check](https://github.com/nanlabs/devops-reference/tree/main/.github/workflows/tf-check.yml) - This workflow validates the Terraform files in the repository using the [terraform action](https://github.com/dflook/terraform-fmt-check).
-- [Todo to Issue](https://github.com/nanlabs/devops-reference/tree/main/.github/workflows/todo.yml) - This workflow scans new commits on the main branch looking for `TODO`s in the code and creates new Github issues.
+- [Todo to Issue](https://github.com/nanlabs/devops-reference/tree/main/.github/workflows/todo.yml) - This workflow scans new commits on the main branch looking for `TODO`s in the code and creates new GitHub issues.

 ### Containers, Orchestration and Serverless

-#### Containers and Compositions (Docker, Docker Compose, Buildpacks, ...)
+#### Containers and Compositions (Docker, Docker Compose, Buildpacks and more)

 - [Airflow and Spark environment using Docker and Docker Compose](https://github.com/nanlabs/devops-reference/tree/main/examples/docker/airflow/) - Dockerfile and docker-compose.yml to run Airflow locally with initialization scripts.
 - [AWS Glue using Docker and Docker Compose](https://github.com/nanlabs/devops-reference/tree/main/examples/docker/glue/) - Dockerfile and docker-compose.yml for AWS Glue development with AWS Glue Libs, Spark, Jupyter Notebook, AWS CLI among other tools.